 In the case of the Haig Road housing estate, the altar station had been set up in the basketball court between Block 5 and Block 8 prior to the Receiving.
 Thus, on the evening of the Receiving, a Haig Road station member prepares to bring the Nine Emperor Gods over to the Haig Road altar station.

 This process begins with the paying of respect and the offering of joss sticks to the Nine Emperor Gods as well as the other deities of Kew Huang Keng.
-Once done, the Haig Road station member responsible for bringing the Nine Emperor Gods to the altar station proceeded to light nine long joss sticks and together with a yellow triangular flag with the name of the Kew Huang Keng inscribed on it, awaits for the car to arrive at the entrance of the temple.
+Once done, the Haig Road station member responsible for bringing the Nine Emperor Gods to the altar station proceeds to light nine long joss sticks and together with a yellow triangular flag with the name of the Kew Huang Keng inscribed on it, and waits for the car to arrive at the entrance of the temple.

 When the car arrives, the member passes the joss sticks and the flag to another member seated at the front passenger seat through the open window to hold.
-The joss sticks and flag are held outside the vehicle at all time as the vehicle proceed to the Haig Road altar station as it is considered disrespectful to confine the Nine Emperor Gods in an enclose space.
+The joss sticks and flag are held outside the vehicle at all time as the vehicle proceeds to the Haig Road altar station as it is considered disrespectful to confine the Nine Emperor Gods in an enclose space.
 This is also for practical purposes as not only is it a potential fire hazard, but the smoke from the incense would fill up the interior of the car if the windows are left closed.

 The car then departs toward Haig Road at a moderate pace and upon reaching the housing estate, the joss sticks and flag are handed back to the Haig Road member.
 Holding the flag and joss stick, the Haig Road member advances solemnly towards the basketball court where he is met by the altar’s station caretaker kneeling in his path holding nine joss sticks.